jihan-park-pnu/JPER_Supplementary_Material_2/README.md

 # Supplementary Material 2

-- This repository contains the Python code (RAG_pipeline.py) and the pre-built vector data stored in Chroma (see ChromaDB) for analysis reproducibility.
+- This repository contains the Python code (RAG_pipeline.py) and the pre-built vector data stored in Chroma database (see ChromaDB) for analysis reproducibility.
 - It also provides prompts, queries, output examples, and documentation on operational workflow.

+## 1. Prompt and query
+### 1.1.
+Information extraction

 ## 2. Prompt and query
 ### 2.1.
 Information extraction